-Dr. Fales will be recruiting a graduate student for Fall 2020 admission to the Experimental Psychology PhD Program.
+Dr. Fales plans to recruit a graduate student for Fall 2021 admission to the Experimental Psychology PhD Program.

 Fales, J., Murphy, L., Rights, J. D., & Palermo, T. M. (in press).
 Daily peer victimization experiences of adolescents with and without chronic pain: Associations with mood, sleep, and functional disability.
 Journal of Pain.